shaohua0116/Multiview2Novelview/README.md

-# Multi-view to Novel view: <br/>Synthesizing novel views with Self-Learned Confidence
+# Multi-view to Novel view: <br/>Synthesizing Novel Views with Self-Learned Confidence

 ## Descriptions
 This project is a TensorFlow implementation of [**Multi-view to Novel view: Synthesizing novel views with Self-Learned Confidence**](https://shaohua0116.github.io/Multiview2Novelview/), which is published in ECCV 2018.
 We provide codes, datasets, and checkpoints.